kaspermunch/PopulationGenomicsCourse/Exercises/ArchaicHumans/README.md

 ##### Q6.
 What can cause different mean fragment lengths?

-##### Q7.
-If you have a recombination rate of 1cM per Megabase, how many generations do your average fragment length for the different regions then correspond to?
-How many years is that if generation time=30 years.

-##### Optional question: Combining all individuals, how large a fraction of the genome contains archaic segments?

 The origin of archaic fragments
 -------------------------------

-Following the Cell paper method you can assign individuals fragments to archaic origin using the number of SNPs they share with Denisovans, Altai Neanderthal and Vindija Neanderthal.
-Let us make it simple and say that you assign a fragment to the archaic species that its shares most SNPs with.
-If there are equally many SNPs shared then share the fragment between the two individuals.
+You can assign individuals fragments to archaic origin using the number of SNPs they share with Denisovans, Altai Neanderthal and Vindija Neanderthal.
+As a simple first approach, we can assign a fragment to the archaic species with whom shares more
+SNPs.
 If there are no SNPs shared with any of the archaics then considewr the fragment unassigned.

 ##### Q1.
 For each individual, assign the archaic segments to origin and reconstruct a Figure in the same style as Figure 5 of the Cell paper (plot below).

 ![](img/figure5_cell.png)

-##### Q2.
-What are major differences?
-What can explain these differences?

 ##### Q3.
 Summarize the results by averaging over region and plot these.

 ##### Q4.
-How much of the Neanderthal genome (combining Vindija and Altai) and the Denisovan genomes can be reconstructed in total?
+Look at the proportion of Denisova SNPs in the individuals assigned closest to Denisova, stratified by region.
+What do you see?

 ##### Q5.
-Can you find any evidence of the second Denisova in the East Asian genomes? (hint: compare the ratio of denisovans snps to total snps in the denisovan fragments).

-##### Q6.
-Determine the fragment length distribution of segment of Neanderthal and Denisova origin separately for each region.
-Compare the mean of the distributions.
+Determine the fragment length distribution of segments of Neanderthal, Denisova and Unassigned origin separately for each region.
+Compare the median of the distributions.
+Try applying some thresholds to the minimum number SNPs shared with the reference genomes.

-###### a.
-What can cause the differences you observe?

-###### b.
-How does this compare to the fragment size distribution of the fragments that could not be assigned to archaic origin (these are removed from the Cell paper analyses).
-Discuss reasons for the differences.

 Comparison of chromosomes
 -------------------------